Welcome!

 UPCOMING EVENTS:

 The 75th anniversary of the founding of St. Anne’s will be celebrated on Sunday, July 26.
-Bishop Phil LaBelle, bishop of the Diocese of Olympia, will preside and preach.
+Bishop Phil LaBelle, bishop of the Diocese of Olympia, will preach and celebrate.
 Watch this space for more details.

 Public Witness Weekly Prayers: The Episcopal Church Office of Public Affairs offers weekly prayers, available in English, French, and Spanish, as we seek God’s guidance and discern how each of us can respond.
 Prayers are at: https://www.episcopalchurch.org/ministries/office-government-relations/public-policy-and-witness-weekly-prayers/